 LIFE Scholars participate in campus internships during their final year of the program to prepare them for competitive employment upon graduation.
 The majority of students will engage in meaningful work experiences through the nationally recognized Project SEARCH internship model.

-Completion of 3 internship rotations and the capstone project presentation is the Career Development requirement for earning a LIFE Scholars Certificate.
-Alternative internship experiences will be provided to accommodate students who are already employed in the community or who have participated in Project SEARCH prior to their acceptance into MSU as a LIFE Scholar.
+Successful completion of two internship rotations is the career development requirement for earning the LIFE Scholars Certificate.
+Alternative internship experiences may be provided to accommodate students who are already employed in the community or who have participated in Project SEARCH prior to their acceptance into MSU as a LIFE Scholar.